-Personal trainers and coaches might need a fitness certification even for an entry-level job.
-These certifications are often obtained through short workshops or simply by taking a test.
+Personal trainers and strength coaches usually need a fitness certification even for an entry-level job.
+These certifications are obtained through short workshops and studying for and taking a standardized test.
 The American College of Sports Medicine (ACSM) and the American Council on Exercise (ACE) offer two of the most respected personal training certifications available.
 To obtain either one, students prepare on their own and then attend a test at a predetermined facility.

 Types of Jobs